moby/moby/docs/sources/reference/commandline/cli.md

 not where the primary development of new functionality is taking place.
 Add `-e lxc` to the daemon flags to use the `lxc` execution driver.

+#### Exec driver options

+Particular exec-driver can be configured with options specified with `--exec-opt` flags.
+The only driver accepting options is `native` (libcontainer) as of now.
+All its options are prefixed with `native`.

+Currently supported options are:

+ *  `native.cgroupdriver`

+    Specifies the management of the container's cgroups.
+As of now the only viable options are `cgroupfs` and `systemd`.
+The option will always fallback to `cgroupfs`.
+By default, if no option is specified, the execdriver will try `systemd` and fallback to `cgroupfs`.
+Same applies if `systemd` is passed as the `cgroupdriver` but is not capable of being used.

+    Example use:

+        $ sudo docker -d --exec-opt native.cgroupdriver=cgroupfs

 ### Daemon DNS options